Sikirapay Individual Account

 Please be aware that the €15 fee is non-refundable.

-When you begin your account application, you will receive an invoice for €15 to cover the costs of KYC (Know Your Customer), AML (Anti-Money Laundering), PEP (Politically Exposed Person), and ATL (Anti-Terrorism Law) checks.
+When you begin your account application, you will have to pay €15 to cover the costs of KYC (Know Your Customer), AML (Anti-Money Laundering), PEP (Politically Exposed Person), and ATL (Anti-Terrorism Law) checks.
 This fee must be paid immediately in order for us to process your application.
 Please note that this is a one-time fee.

 Once you submit your application, several processes regarding your application will be initiated.